 Clicking on any of the red kingdom icons will show you:

 All enemy kingdoms are red by default across all planes.

 Once that’s done, you’ll click settle and from there a new modal window will popup:

 As you can see, we start by listing your resources along with basic information about your kingdom including resources gained per hour, morale gained/lost per hour and so on.

 You can at any time, rename your kingdom.

 Under that information, there are two tabs: Buildings and Units.

 You can click on the row in the table to see the details of what it costs to upgrade a building as well as what you’ll gain from upgrading that building including time to upgrade the building.
 The higher the level the more time it takes as well as resources.

-Some buildings such as keep, walls, farm and barracks will cause your kingdom to loose morale per hour if they fall to a durability of zero.
+Some buildings such as keep, walls, farm and barracks will cause your kingdom to lose morale per hour if they fall to a durability of zero.